angal/arcadia/README.md

 ## About

-Arcadia is a light Integrated Development Environment (IDE) for Ruby language written in Ruby using the classic tcl/tk GUI toolkit.
+Arcadia is a light Integrated Development Environment (IDE) for Ruby language written in Ruby using the classic Tcl/Tk GUI toolkit.

 Some of Arcadia ide project features include:
  * Editor with source browsing, syntax highlighting, code completion
- * Working on any platform where ruby and tcl-tk work.
+ * Working on any platform where Ruby and Tcl-Tk work.
  * Debugging support
  * Highly estensibile architecture.

 ## How to install
  * `exec on command line "gem install arcadia"`

-NOTE: on some linux distributions like archlinux the default tcl/tk runtime at this time is on versions >= 8.6 on the other hand ruby-tk supports fully only versions <= 8.5.x.y so to make arcadia working a choice can be install ActiveTcl 8.5 and use ruby via rvm.
+NOTE: on some linux distributions like archlinux the default Tcl/Tk runtime at this time is on versions >= 8.6 on the other hand ruby-tk supports fully only versions <= 8.5.x.y so to make arcadia working a choice can be install ActiveTcl 8.5 and use ruby via rvm.